neo4j/neo4j-python-driver/CONTRIBUTING.md

 Firstly, if you are an Enterprise customer, you might want to head over to our [Customer Support Portal](http://support.neo4j.com/).

 There are plenty of public channels available too, though.
-If you simply want to get started or have a question on how to use a particular feature, drop a line to the [mailing list](https://groups.google.com/forum/#!forum/neo4j), ask a question in [Slack](http://neo4j.com/slack), or [tweet](https://twitter.com/neo4j) us.
+If you simply want to get started or have a question on how to use a particular feature, ask a question in [Neo4j Online Community](https://community.neo4j.com/).
 If you think you might have hit a bug in our software (it happens occasionally!) or you have specific feature request then use the issue feature on the relevant GitHub repository.
 Check first though as someone else may have already raised something similar.